-Mitchell Hamline School of Law is a candidate for accreditation with the Higher Learning Commission (https://doi.org/linear.20, a historically regional accreditation agency recognized by the U.S. Department of Education.
+Mitchell Hamline School of Law is a candidate for accreditation with the Higher Learning Commission (hlcommission.org), a historically regional accreditation agency recognized by the U.S. Department of Education.

 Minnesota Office of Higher Education

 Mitchell Hamline School of Law is registered with the Minnesota Office of Higher Education pursuant to Minnesota Statutes sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.